MicrosoftDocs/microsoft-salescopilot-docs/articles/share-crm-record-teams-conversation.md

 ---
-title: Share a CRM record in a Teams conversation
+title: Share a CRM record in a Teams conversation or email
-description: Learn how to share a CRM record in a Teams conversation. ms.date: 04/29/2024 ms.topic: article ms.service: microsoft-sales-copilot
+description: Learn how to share a CRM record in a Teams conversation or email using Copilot for Sales. ms.date: 05/01/2024 ms.topic: article ms.service: microsoft-sales-copilot
 author: sbmjais
 ms.author: shjais
 ---

-# Share a CRM record in a Teams and Outlook
+# Share a CRM record in Teams or Outlook

 Copilot for Sales enables you to share a CRM record with your team members in a Teams chat or channel conversation, or in an email allowing them to view the record details in the flow of their work.
 The CRM record is shared as an adaptive card that is kept up to date based on the data in your CRM system.